databendlabs/databend/docs/doc/60-contributing/03-rfcs/20220729-recluster.md

 Sort and merge the collected blocks.
 After the merged block exceeds a certain threshold (1000_000 rows), it will be divided into multiple blocks.
 The newly generated block is put into the next level.

 Organize the blocks and generate new segments and snapshot, and finally update table meta.
-If there is a new DML execution during this period, the current processing flow will fail to commit and return an error.
+If there is a new DML execution during this period, the current workflow will fail to commit and return an error.
 We need to consider the specific processing flow later.

 The selection and merge operation is repeated until the table is well clustered enough.